willgee9531/sql_powerBI_project/README.md

 - **Educators/Trainers:** Advise students on lucrative career paths and locations.

 **Note:**
-- Averages may be skewed by outliers or incomplete data.
 - The query only considers postings with a specified yearly salary (`salary_year_avg IS NOT NULL`).

 **SQL Query:**